Of all the vitamins and minerals, there’s one that seems to hold the key to aging well…

 2. Helps control blood sugar and cholesterol.
 In experiments, supplementing with CoQ10 has lowered LDL (“bad” cholesterol), increased HDL (“good” cholesterol), and significantly lowered the amount of sugar in the blood of people with type 2 diabetes.

-3. Guards against cancer.
+3. Guards against oxidative stress.
 CoQ10 plays an important role in preventing oxidative stress and protecting cell DNA.
-Anything that encourages the survival of cells also protects us from cancer.
+Oxidative damage to cells can cause diseases, including cancer, diabetes, Alzheimer’s and Parkinsons.

 In addition, low blood levels of CoQ10 have been detected in people with breast and prostate cancer.